 Andrea Taatjes – Class of 2013

 “After graduating from UNE in 2013 I earned my Master’s Degree in Forensic and Counseling at William James College in Newton, MA.
-I recently submitted my application to obtain my LMHC (Licensed Mental Health Clinician) and should be fully licensed in the upcoming months.
+I obtained my LMHC (Licensed Mental Health Clinician) in January 2019.
 Immediately after graduating with my masters I worked full time as a mobile crisis clinician for 2 years.
 Here I evaluated individuals in psychological crisis and determined appropriate levels of care, helped facilitate placement in community/hospital mental health treatment, and worked with insurance companies to get the level of care approved.
 In April 2017 I accepted a job as a clinician working for the Department of Youth Services in Dorchester, MA.
-I work on a locked juvenile detention unit with 15 adolescent boys ages 15-19 providing individual and group counseling.
+I worked on a locked juvenile detention unit with 15 adolescent boys ages 15-19 providing individual and group counseling.
 I worked there for about 3 years, up until I accepted a new position as the Assistant Program Director for a Community Based Mental Health Program in January 2020.
 I am responsible for providing supervision to both Bachelors and Masters level Clinicians in the Home Based Program (In Home Therapy and Therapeutic Mentoring) and Community Service Agency (Intensive Care Coordinators and Family Partners), which provides community and home based services to children, adolescents and their families.
 In addition to providing supervision, I assist with diagnosing children and adolescents who enter the program without a diagnosis, completing Mental Status Exams and managing the day to day operations of two programs.
 This position has allowed me the opportunity to gain valuable supervisory experience as well as understanding the multiple intricacies of running a community mental health program

 During my time at the RCC lab, I learned not only about running participants and analyzing data, but how to translate that information into workable knowledge.
 Dr. SB allowed me the opportunity to be a part of a team and to be published in a journal.
 I was not only asked, but encouraged to be involved in every step of the process.
 Before becoming involved in the RCC lab, I had not thought about being involved in research.
 However, I quickly learned to appreciate the process and even developed my own research project for my senior thesis.
 My advice to current/future research assistants would be to take advantage of every opportunity that comes your way.
 The more things you involve yourself in, the more knowledge and experience you will gain.
 You may learn you have a passion for something you never thought before.
 Take the opportunity to present your research because not only is it a good experience, but it is something you can look back on and be proud of.
 Lastly, ask Dr. SB for help when you need it.
 She is an amazing resource and not only a wonderful professor but a great person who goes above and beyond to help all of her students!”